leonardoriccardomarta/aiorchestrator/README.md

 # AI Orchestrator - E-commerce AI Chatbot Platform

-AI Orchestrator is a SaaS platform for creating intelligent, multilingual AI chatbots for e-commerce stores with Shopify integration, real-time analytics, and white-label capabilities.
+AI Orchestrator is a **complete production-ready SaaS platform** (not an MVP) for creating intelligent, multilingual AI chatbots for e-commerce stores with Shopify integration, real-time analytics, and white-label capabilities.
+Includes professional landing page and full-featured application.

 ## 🎯 Key Features